galaxyproject/galaxy-hub/src/tutorials/histories/index.md

 ---

 When data is uploaded from your computer or analysis is done on existing data using Galaxy, each output from those steps generates a dataset.
-These datasets (and the output datasets from later analysis on them) are stored by Galaxy in **Histories**.
+These datasets (and the output datasets from subsequent analysis on them) are stored by Galaxy in **Histories**.

 ## The Current History

 All users have one 'current' history, which can be thought of as **a workspace** or **a current working directory** in bioinformatics terms.
-You current history displayed in the right hand side of the main 'Analyze Data' Galaxy page in what is called the history panel.
+You current history is displayed in the right hand side of the main 'Analyze Data' Galaxy interface in what is called the history panel.

 |         |